electricimp/Google-PubSub/README.md

 The library consists of five independent main components (classes).
 You can instantiate and use any of these components in your IMP agent code depending on your application requirements.

-- [GooglePubSub.Topics class](#topics-class): provides access to Pub/Sub Topics manipulation methods.
+- [GooglePubSub.Topics class](#topics-class): provides access to Pub/Sub Topics management methods.
 One instance of this class is enough to manage all topics of one Project.

-- [GooglePubSub.Subscriptions class](#subscriptions-class): provides access to Pub/Sub Subscriptions manipulation methods.
+- [GooglePubSub.Subscriptions class](#subscriptions-class): provides access to Pub/Sub Subscriptions management methods.
 One instance of this class is enough to manage all subscriptions of one Project.

-- [GooglePubSub.Publisher class](#publisher-class): allows to publish messages to a topic.
-One instance of this class allows to publish messages to one topic.
+- [GooglePubSub.Publisher class](#publisher-class): allows an imp to publish messages to a topic.
+One instance of this class allows an imp to publish messages to one topic.

-- [GooglePubSub.PullSubscriber class](#pullsubscriber-class): allows to receive messages from a pull subscription.
-One instance of this class allows to receive messages from one pull subscription.
+- [GooglePubSub.PullSubscriber class](#pullsubscriber-class): allows an imp to receive messages from a pull subscription.
+One instance of this class allows an imp to receive messages from one pull subscription.

-- [GooglePubSub.PushSubscriber class](#pushsubscriber-class): allows to receive messages from a push subscription configured with IMP agent related URL as a push endpoint.
-One instance of this class allows to receive messages from one push subscription.
+- [GooglePubSub.PushSubscriber class](#pushsubscriber-class): allows an imp to receive messages from a push subscription configured with that imp's agent URL as a push endpoint.
+One instance of this class allows an imp to receive messages from one push subscription.

 ### Instantiation